-The raised superstructure of this 3-story arts center features concave inflections that take their shape from the old growth trees on the building’s site.
+The raised superstructure features concave inflections that take their shape from the old growth trees on the building’s site.
 The superstructure is constructed of light braced frame and moment frame hybrid elements, dubbed truss-frames, which are concealed within interior partition walls.
-These truss-frames are supported on two interior concrete cores and cantilever from concrete walls situated at the perimeter of the ground floor, allowing the interior to be entirely column free and producing a kite-like, floating effect for the upper levels.
+Supported on interior concrete cores, these truss-frames cantilever from concrete walls situated at the perimeter of the ground floor, allowing the interior to be entirely column free and producing a kite-like, floating effect for the upper levels.

 A glass-enclosed central forum provides views of the park and a new reflecting pool that doubled as campus stormwater overflow.
 The building has a LEED Gold certification goal.